-Best prepared meal delivery services to try in 2022
+Best prepared meal delivery services of 2023

 We talked to experts about their favorite prepared meal delivery services, including options for certain dietary restrictions like gluten-free and vegetarian, and highlighted their recommendations below across budgets and diets.
 All the meal delivery services below offer single-serve ready-to-eat meals, with some offering additional meal kit options, too.